esteil/atvfiles/trunk/README.txt

 RootDirectory: The path it looks at when first entering the plugin.
   Defaults to /Users/frontrow/Movies
-EnableAC3Passthrough: Boolean (unused, for future use)
+EnableAC3Passthrough: Boolean, enable AC3 passthrough support in A52Codec (see 0.3.0
+  release notes for details)
   Default: NO
 EnableFileDurations: Boolean, disable scanning files for their duration, as it can be slow.